IGen (book): Content

-In iGen, Jean Twenge examines the advantages, disadvantages and consequences of technology in the lives of the current generation of teens/young adults.
+In iGen, Jean Twenge examines the advantages, disadvantages and consequences of technology in the lives of the generation of teens/young adults.
 She argues that generational divides are more prominent than ever and parents, educators and employers have a strong desire to understand the newer generation.
-Social media and texting have replaced many face-to-face social activities that older generations grew up with, therefore, iGeners are spending less time interacting in person.
+Social media and texting have replaced many face-to-face social activities that older generations grew up with, therefore, iGen has spent less time interacting in person.
 Twenge concludes this has led them to experience higher levels of anxiety, depression, and loneliness than seen in prior generations.

-She argues that use of technology is not the only thing that distinguishes iGeners from generations prior— the way in which their time is spent contributes to changes in their behaviors and attitudes toward religion, sexuality and politics.
-Twenge argues that iGeners' socialization skills and wants for the future have taken a turn towards an atypical, yet safe route.
+She argues that use of technology is not the only thing that distinguishes Gen Z from generations prior— the way in which their time is spent contributes to changes in their behaviors and attitudes toward religion, sexuality and politics.
+Twenge argues that Zoomers' socialization skills and wants for the future have taken a turn towards an atypical, yet safe route.
 She elaborates on these topics throughout different chapters of the book.
-Each of these changes factor into her overall argument: that iGeners are unlike any generation seen before, and earlier generations must learn to understand them in order to keep up.
+Each of these changes factor into her overall argument: that iGen is unlike any generation seen before, and earlier generations must learn to understand them in order to keep up.
 With their new developmental ways, their impact will be unlike any before them.

-Her evaluations are based on four databases: Monitoring the Future, The Youth Risk Behavior Surveillance System, The American Freshman Survey, and the General Social Survey.
-Each of these surveys asked iGeners quantitative and qualitative questions to determine if being raised synergistically with technology has made them less rebellious, more tolerant, less happy, less resilient to the challenge of adulthood, as Twenge asserts.
-In addition to the databases, Twenge conducted interviews with young adults across the country to collect first hand data about the challenges growing up with technology being presented to the current generation of teens and young adults.
+Her evaluations of iGen are based on four databases: Monitoring the Future, The Youth Risk Behavior Surveillance System, The American Freshman Survey, and the General Social Survey.
+Each of these surveys asked Zoomers quantitative and qualitative questions to determine if being raised synergistically with technology has made them less rebellious, more tolerant, less happy, less resilient to the challenge of adulthood, as Twenge asserts.
+In addition to the databases, Twenge conducted interviews with young adults across the country to collect first hand data about the challenges growing up with technology being presented to the generation of teens and young adults.